-One of the special features of Mt.
-Seymour is its tubing park.
+One of the special features of Mount Seymour is its tubing park.
 Even if you don’t want to ski, this mountain can still be a fun place to play.

 Snowshoeing at the Park

 If you want the free snowshoeing, be sure to go all the way to the end of the far parking lot for the provincial park trails (although you will probably have to park further down and then walk up).

 Special Events up at Seymour

-- Pass Holder Appreciation Day – 2017/2018 season pass holders can bring a friend to ski for free on the Saturday and Sunday of April 6th and 7th, and April 13th and 14th in 2019.
+- Pass Holder Appreciation Days – 2018/2019 season pass holders could bring a friend to ski for free on the Saturday and Sunday of April 6th and 7th, and April 13th and 14th in 2019.
 2024 event details are to be confirmed.